kitajchuk/PageController/README.md

 ```

 ### Apply modules
 You can see a full example of a basic PageController compatible module [here](https://github.com/kitajchuk/kitajchuk-template-prismic/blob/master/source/js/views.js).
+There are three required methods a module must have in order for PageController to work with it:

+- onload
+- unload
+- isActive

+You can optionally give your module and `init` method and it will be called once as part of the `page-controller-initialized-page` event cycle.
+There are some other module patterns that tend to make sense.
+I prefer giving my modules a `teardown` method that the `unload` method calls.
+This allows you to manually unload a module outside of the PageController lifecycle in your webapp if need be.
+I also like a `setup` method designed to work alongside the `isActive` method.

 ```javascript
 // Assume we have this in our app